aurora-borealis222/havit-reproduction/README.md

 ## How to run

 ### Colab (recommended)
-Open `notebooks/HAViT_Colab.ipynb` in Colab with T4 GPU.
+Open `HAViT_reproduction.ipynb` in Colab with T4 GPU.
 The notebook clones both repos, sets up paths and calls `experiments/run.py`.